Khao Yai National Park: Fauna

-Khao Yai is home to a variety of animals.
-It is one of the few places in Thailand where wild elephants still survive.
-Other larger animals include gibbons, pig-tailed macaques, muntjacs and sambar deer.
+Khao Yai National Park is home to the Asian elephant, gibbons, pig-tailed macaque, muntjacs and sambar deer.
 Other large animals include barking deer, porcupine, and civet.
-Other species that can occasionally be seen include sun bear, Asian black bear, gaur, otter, dhole and jackal.
+Other species that can occasionally be seen include sun bear, Asian black bear, gaur, otter, dhole and golden jackal.

-In early-2017 it was announced that 18 tigers, including five males, seven female and six cubs, were filmed by surveillance cameras in the Dong Phaya Yen-Khao Yai world heritage site in June 2016 and February 2017 in a joint effort of the Department of National Parks, the Freeland Foundation, and the Panthera Corporation.
+In early 2017, it was announced that 18 tigers, including five males, seven female and six cubs, were filmed by surveillance cameras in the Dong Phaya Yen-Khao Yai world heritage site in June 2016 and February 2017.
 The last time that tigers were seen by surveillance cameras in Khao Yai National Park was in 2002.